-Infibeam Avenues shares jump 10%, pause 5-day losing run; here's why
+Infibeam Avenues shares jump 10%, halt 5-day losing run; here's why

 In March this year, the Reserve Bank issued a framework under which payment aggregators are mandated to obtain a license for acquiring merchants and providing them with digital payment acceptance solutions.

-On the technical front, the stock sees support at Rs 14, an analyst said.
+On the technical front, the stock has support at Rs 14, an analyst said.

-"After a brutal sell off aided by a negative divergence on the Daily charts, Infibeam now finds itself at a crucial support of Rs 14.
-Investors should buy only if daily close is above Rs 16.55 for higher targets of 17.8-20.3 in the near term," said A R Ramachandran from Tips2trades.
+"After a brutal sell-off aided by a negative divergence on the daily charts, Infibeam now finds itself at a crucial support of Rs 14.
+Investors should buy only if the daily close is above Rs 16.55 for higher targets of 17.8-20.3 in the near term," said A R Ramachandran from Tips2trades.

 Also Read | TCS, Wipro, Infosys among 20 Nifty stocks that eroded Rs 10 lakh cr investor wealth in 2022